acenet-arc/cloud_from_a_to_z/_extras/references.md

 FQDN
 : is a [domain name](#domain-name) that is completely specified with all labels in the hierarchy of the domain name system.

+git
+: [git](git-scm.com) if a free open source, source code management tool.
+It keeps versioned snapshots of your code and easily displays the differences from one snapshot to the next.

+github
+: [github.com](https://github.com/) provides a web platform for hosting [git](#git) version control repositories.

 hardware virtualization
 : or sometimes referred to just as virtualization is the presentation of simulated hardware by software.
 For example this virtual hardware could be routers, computers, or disk drives.